-VALUE BENEFIT FOR DIABETES, COPD, AND ASTHMA
+VALUE BENEFIT FOR DIABETES, COPD, ASTHMA & HYPERTENSION

-Diabetes, Chronic Obstructive Pulmonary Disease (COPD), and Asthma can cause serious health complications to our members.
+Diabetes, Chronic Obstructive Pulmonary Disease (COPD), Asthma, & Hypertension can cause serious health complications to our members.
 These conditions are some of KEHP's highest cost medical conditions, but they can often be controlled with regular doctor visits and proper medication adherence.
 KEHP cares about you and is offering assistance to help you control your condition(s).
-If you have diabetes, COPD, or asthma, you will pay reduced copays with no deductible for most all maintenance diabetes, COPD, and asthma prescriptions and supplies.
+If you have diabetes, COPD, asthma, or hypertension you will pay reduced copays and coinsurance, with no deductible for most all maintenance diabetes, COPD, asthma & hypertension prescriptions and supplies.

 VALUE BENEFIT SCHEDULE OF BENEFITS

 In-Network Out-of-Network

 Member Responsibility

 Tier 1 - Generic \$0 Not Covered

-Tier 2 - Brand - Value Formulary \$25 Copay Not Covered
+Tier 2 - Brand - Value Formulary 25% no Deductible Not Covered

 Prescription Drug Maximum Supply is 30 days.
-Maximum Copay for a 30-day supply of insulin is \$30
+Maximum Copay for a 30-day supply of insulin is \$30.